ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 We first create our packets by running an quantum error correcting code on the input.
 We're doing this because we cannot completely prevent packet losses from happening, as we discussed earlier.
 So by using error correction, as long as most of these do arrive at P2 we'll be fine.
+As in, P2 will be able to decode the packets back to the original message, as long as we don't lose too many packets.

 Our network is initialized as a complete graph like this.
 We now try to route these packets from P1 to P2.